syllybelle/Javascript/README.md

 [`View`](./time%20diff/README.md)

 ### 3. Misc
-A miscellaneous collection of edit checks
+A miscellaneous collection of edit checks, as implemented in the example study.

 ## How to Use